UNR Med Faculty Development Funding Program

 - Individual annual subscriptions and hosting charges are not allowable expenses.

-The Faculty Development Funding Committee (FDF) manages the review of submitted proposals and awarded funds.
-Potential applicants are encouraged to contact committee members to determine if their ideas are appropriate for the program.
-For educational or research proposals, contact Kevin Facemyer, PhD; for administrative faculty proposals and budget related questions, contact Debra Glogovac.
+The UNR Med Faculty Development Funding Committee (FDF) will review submitted proposals and determine appropriate funding awards if accepted.
+Potential applicants are encouraged to contact the Office for Faculty to determine if project ideas are appropriate for the program.

 Additional Funding Opportunities Available at UNR

-The Office of Research & Innovation offers internal funding awards to academic faculty members who hold a 50% FTE within UNR.
+The Office of Research & Innovation offers internal funding awards to academic faculty members who hold an FTE of 0.5 or greater, within UNR.
 Travel grants are competitively awarded to academic faculty members who are planning to travel to present scholarly work as a senior author or specifically traveling to interact with a funding sponsor for the purpose of enhancing funding potential.
 Please take advantage of these additional funding opportunities.

 For more information or assistance in locating resources, please contact Debra Glogovac in the Office for Faculty.